qhwa/fdlint-vim/readme.md

 # FDLint as vim plugin

 ## install

+    git submodule init
+    git submodule update

-copy plugin to your $VIM_RUNTIME/ (commonly '~/.vim') That is all.
+    #copy plugin to your $VIM_RUNTIME/ (commonly '~/.vim')
+    VIM_RUNTIME=~/.vim
+    cp -a plugin/* $VIM_RUNTIME/plugin/

 ## usage
-It will check your code everytime you open a js,css or html file, or edit it.
+It will check your code everytime you open a js,css or html file.